 This is a lower cost way to duplicate complex designs with custom colors and shading.
 We take your graphic file to a sign shop, which will print and cut the logo onto a vinyl sheet (just like the ones used for truck graphics.)
 We apply that to a wood panel, and put finish over it.
 The finish adheres very well, and matches the rest of the table exactly.
 This is the least expensive option for logos.
 It’s the only way we can precisely duplicate logos with shaded elements and non-wood colors.

-Here are two views of an inlaid logo that we made for Ross University.
+Here are two views of an vinyl logo that we made for Ross University.
 First, a closeup of a 24″ diameter logo panel: